The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Introduction

 This negative attempt, as well as the abundance of positive examples in the literature, motivates us to prove mathematically the rediscovery hypothesis.
-In the second part of our paper (Section~\ref{sec:theory}) we use information theory to prove the contrapositive of the hypothesis---removal of linguistic information from a LM degrades its performance.
+In the second part of our paper (Section~\ref{sec:theory}) we use information theory to prove the contrapositive of the hypothesis---removal of linguistic information from an LM degrades its performance.
 Moreover, we show that the decline in the LM quality depends on how strongly the removed property is interdependent with the underlying text: a greater dependence leads to a greater drop.
-We confirm this result empirically, both with synthetic data and with real annotations.
+We confirm this result empirically, both with synthetic data and with real annotations on English text.

-The result that removing information that contains strong mutual information with the underlying text degrades (masked) word prediction might not be surprising \textit{a posteriori}.
-However, this surprise is at the heart of most of the work in the recent years around the discovery on how easily this information can be extracted from intermediate representations.
+The result that removing information that contains strong mutual information with the underlying text degrades (masked) word prediction might not seem surprising \textit{a posteriori}.
+However, it is this surprise that lies at the heart of most of the work in recent years around the discovery of how easily this information can be extracted from intermediate representations.
 Our framework also provides a coefficient that measures the dependence between a probing task and the underlying text.
 This measure can be used to determine more complex probing tasks, whose rediscovery by language models would indeed be surprising.